-Yesterday, in recognition of National Underground America Day, we discussed whether or not it was common for humans to live in underground structures.
+On Thursday, in recognition of National Underground America Day, we discussed whether or not it was common for humans to live in underground structures.
 We were introduced to a few populations around the world who were still, in some specific cases, living day-to-day lives underground in the modern day.

-We also learned that roughly 6,000 North Americans are actually living out their lives living in underground homes. all of that discussion made us wonder what else could be out there, lying beneath the streets, sidewalks and landscape of cities and towns across the United States.
+We also learned that roughly 6,000 North Americans are actually living out their lives living in underground homes.
+All of that discussion made us wonder what else could be out there, lying beneath the streets, sidewalks and landscape of cities and towns across the United States.

 Greenbrier Bunker, West Virginia